digantvsingh/openaiapi/src/gen/java/docs/AssistantsApi.md

 Integer limit = 20; // Integer | A limit on the number of objects to be returned.
 Limit can range between 1 and 100, and the default is 20.
 String order = "desc"; // String | Sort order by the `created_at` timestamp of the objects. `asc` for ascending order and `desc` for descending order.
 String after = "after_example"; // String | A cursor for use in pagination. `after` is an object ID that defines your place in the list.
 For instance, if you make a list request and receive 100 objects, ending with obj_foo, your subsequent call can include after=obj_foo in order to fetch the next page of the list.
 String before = "before_example"; // String | A cursor for use in pagination. `before` is an object ID that defines your place in the list.
-For instance, if you make a list request and receive 100 objects, ending with obj_foo, your subsequent call can include before=obj_foo in order to fetch the previous page of the list.
+For instance, if you make a list request and receive 100 objects, starting with obj_foo, your subsequent call can include before=obj_foo in order to fetch the previous page of the list.
 List<String> include = Arrays.asList("include_example"); // List<String> | A list of additional fields to include in the response.
 Currently the only supported value is `step_details.tool_calls[*].file_search.results[*].content` to fetch the file search result content.
-See the [file search tool documentation](/docs/assistants/tools/file-search/customizing-file-search-settings) for more information. try {
+See the [file search tool documentation](/docs/assistants/tools/file-search#customizing-file-search-settings) for more information. try {
     ListRunStepsResponse result = apiInstance.listRunSteps(threadId, runId, limit, order, after, before, include);
     System.out.println(result);